Xevkin/Bioinfomatics-meeting-August-2016/MANUAL_beast.md

 ------
 Here we define the MCMC settings for the run.
 We want to perform a run with good mixing (no autocorelation of parameter estimates, varying around a line like a hairy caterpillar) that gives good Effective Sample Sizes (ESS - effectively independent draws from the posterior distribution) of each parameter (>100, but the higher the better).

 1. Chain Length is the number of times the MCMC algorithim estimates the parameters of the model.
 The number of chains needed varies from dataset to dataset.
-50 million is what I find useful.
+50 million is what I find useful for ~85 whole mitochondria.
 2. Pre Burn-In is the number of chains we run and then discard before the run starts properly.
 Random starting state may have very low posterior probability, so we run some number then discard them (e.g. 1 million).
 Burn-in can also be defined at a later stage (logannotator).
 3. Trace Log: how often we record the parameter estimates in the .log output files.
 We want about 10,000 samples (so for 50M chains we record every 5,000).
 4. Tree log: similar, but records the tree estimate in a .tree output file.